Rothamsted/knetminer-common/README.md

 ### Reusing build files and customising the build

-If you need a particularly build script, you don't necessarily need to rewrite it from scratch.
-The provided `build.sh` is a scaffold for common actions (checking scheduled builds, releasing, checking if the build created git commits to be pushed upwards) and the Maven-bases build is framed within such scaffold.
-When the times come to actually issue a `mvn deploy` or `mvn install` command, the script behaves like this:
+If you need a particular building flow, which different from our default only on a couple of details, you don't necessarily need to rewrite the logics of `build.sh` from scratch, or worse, duplicate and tweak it.
+In fact, such `build.sh` script is a scaffold for common actions and a Maven-based build is framed within such scaffold.

+This is obtained by checking if certain script handlers are present in the `ci-build` folder of your code base.
+Briefly, this is the workflow of `build.sh`

+* Check if we actually need a build at all (eg, if we are in a periodic build and there aren't recent git commits, or the last commit has the '[ci skip]' tag in its message).
+* Do some preparations and set variables like `GIT_BRANCH` or `IS_RELEASE`.
+This includes setting the Maven project to the version `NEW_RELEASE_VER`, if this is passed in as parameter.
-* if the handler `build-before.sh` exists, it first runs it (using [bash sourcing][200], ie, the handler can set variables for its parent of for the following handlers).
+* if the handler **`build-before.sh`** exists, it's run (using [bash sourcing][200], ie, the handler can set variables for its parent of for the following handlers).
-* if `build-body.sh` exists, it runs it (again, sourcing), else runs a default `mvn <deploy|install>` command.
+* if **`build-body.sh`** exists, it runs it (again, via sourcing), else runs a default `mvn <deploy|install>` command.
-  * If you're managing a release build, these scripts are called with the Maven project set to the release version that you passed via the `NEW_RELEASE_VER` parameter.
+  * As mentioned above, if you're managing a release build, these scripts are called with the Maven project set to the release version that you passed via the `NEW_RELEASE_VER` parameter.
-* same as above for `build-after.sh`
+* same as above for **`build-after.sh`**.
-* After the build, the main `build.sh` scripts does two other operations:
-  * if needed, it finalises the releasing process, ie, commits/pushes the new version to github, including adding a proper version tag, move the Maven project's version to the next snapshot version (using the `NEW_SNAPSHOT_VER` parameter).
+* After the main build, if needed, `build.sh` finalises the releasing process, ie, commits/pushes the new version to github, including adding a proper version tag, move the Maven project's version to the next snapshot version (using the `NEW_SNAPSHOT_VER` parameter).
 * If the `NEEDS_PUSH` variable is set to 'true', pushes CI-commited changes to the git's cloned codebase.
-* The last step, after build, releasing and github updates, the script `build-end.sh` is invoked if it exists (once more, via Bash sourcing).
+* As a last step, after build, releasing and github updates, the script **`build-end.sh`** is invoked if it exists (once more, via Bash sourcing).
 So, this is to do very final operations, like notifying other systems (eg, for internal deployment).

-See [the script][170] for details.
-Examples of such customisation are available for [Ondex][202] and [Knetminer][204].
+See [the `build.sh` script][170] for details.
+Examples of such customisations are available for [Ondex][202] and [Knetminer][204].

 [200]: https://linuxize.com/post/bash-source-command
 [202]: https://github.com/Rothamsted/knetbuilder/tree/master/ci-build